MicrosoftDocs/powerbi-docs/articles/powerbi-desktop-calculated-tables.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="09/06/2017"
+   ms.date="10/12/2017"
    ms.author="davidi"/>

-# Calculated tables in Power BI Desktop
+# Using calculated tables in Power BI Desktop

 With calculated tables, you can add a new table to the model.
 But instead of querying and loading values into your new table's columns from a data source, you create a Data Analysis Expressions (DAX) formula that defines the table’s values.
 In Power BI Desktop, calculated tables are created by using the New Table feature in Report View or Data View.